HenryXi/use-wheel/apache-poi/etc/Java poi read excel example.md

 #Java POI read excel example
-It is easy to use `Apache POI` read excel file.
+It's easy to use `Apache POI` read excel file.
 Let's say you have an excel file.
 The path of it is `D:\test.xlsx`.
 The content is like following.

 |name   |age|